adamgian/minify-selectors/README.md

 				<code lang="shell">--output</code> (or <code lang="shell">-o</code>)
 			</td>
 			<td>
-				Directory to ouput processed files to.
+				Directory to place processed files into.
 Setting the output path to be the same as the input path will overwrite existing files.
 			</td>
 		</tr>
 		<tr>